data-apis/scipy-2023-presentation/paper.rst

   and should have a minimal set of magic methods (a.k.a. dunder methods) to support operator overloading.

-- *No dependencies.* Apart from data interchange (DLPack; discussed below), the array API standard and its implementation should be possible in pure Python, without the need for any external dependency outside of Python itself.
+- *No dependencies.* The array API standard and its implementation should be possible in pure Python, without the need for any external dependency outside of Python itself.

 - *Accelerator support.* Standardized APIs and behavior should be possible to implement for both CPUs and hardware-accelerated devices, such as GPUs and